rackerlabs/technical-blog/_posts/2020-03-27-announcing-the-launch-of-sap-on-azure.md

     - General
     - Azure
 metaTitle: "Announcing the launch of SAP on Azure"
-metaDescription: "Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help our SAP on Microsoft&reg; Azure&reg; customers migrate to S/4HANA."
+metaDescription: "Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help our SAP on Microsoft&reg; Azure&reg; customers migrate to SAP S/4HANA."
 ogTitle: "Announcing the launch of SAP on Azure"
-ogDescription: "Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help our SAP on Microsoft&reg; Azure&reg; customers migrate to S/4HANA."
+ogDescription: "Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help our SAP on Microsoft&reg; Azure&reg; customers migrate to SAP S/4HANA."
 ---

 Rackspace just released a minor enhancement to Rackspace Application Services